WorkDisputes Logo

 Redundancy

-What makes redundancy genuine, how selection should work, and what pay is due.
+What makes redundancy genuine, how selection should work, and your redundancy rights acas guidelines.

 Overview

-Redundancy should be about the role, not the person.
+Redundancy should be about the role, not the individual.
+A fair process must follow redundancy rights acas standards.

 Redundancy pay basics